TheEightBot/enterprise-application-patterns-using-maui/mvvm.md

-The advantage of using the EventToCommandBehavior to execute a command when an event fires, is that commands can be associated with controls that weren\'t designed to interact with commands.
+The advantage of using the EventToCommandBehavior to execute a command when an event fires, is that commands can be associated with controls that weren't designed to interact with commands.
 In addition, this moves event-handling code to view models, where it can be unit tested.

 ### Invoking behaviors from a view

-The EventToCommandBehavior is particularly useful for attaching a command to a control that doesn\'t support commands.
-For example, the ProfileView uses the EventToCommandBehavior to execute the OrderDetailCommand when the ItemTapped event fires on the ListView that lists the user\'s orders, as shown in the following code:
+The EventToCommandBehavior is particularly useful for attaching a command to a control that doesn't support commands.
+For example, the ProfileView uses the EventToCommandBehavior to execute the OrderDetailCommand when the ItemTapped event fires on the ListView that lists the user's orders, as shown in the following code:

 \<ListView\>\
     \<ListView.Behaviors\>\